tango-controls/pytango/doc/quicktour_old.rst

 This quick tour will guide you through the first steps on using PyTango.
 This is the original quick tour guide that uses a simple Python console.
-There is a new version of this document which uses :ref:`spock` console in its examples.
+There is a new version of this document which uses :ref:`itango` console in its examples.
 You can find this new version :ref:`here <quick-tour>`.

 Check PyTango version